Cancel anytime

 Bid-Ask Spread

-The bid-ask spread is generally tight, indicating relatively low trading costs.
+The bid-ask spread is generally tight, indicating relatively low transaction costs for trading the ETF.

 Market Dynamics